Eucalyptus: planting, pruning and care

 Pruning and care

-Water regularly for first two years during summer then plant will need no care once well established in open ground.
-By contrast, ensure watering of Eucalyptus in a pot by letting surface substrate dry between waterings because its roots cannot penetrate deeply to draw water.
-You can overwinter it in a cold greenhouse or in an unheated, bright room in winter, like an oleander.
+Water regularly for the first two years during summer, then the plant will need no care once well established in open ground.
+However, take care with watering potted Eucalyptus by letting the growing medium dry out at the surface between waterings, as its roots cannot penetrate deeply to draw water.
+You can overwinter it in a cold greenhouse or in an unheated, bright room, like oleander.

-If severe frost scorches twigs, do not worry: cutting back to ground level often encourages rapid regrowth.
-Be sure to select 1 to 3 stems to reform a tree.
-Some gardeners prefer to maintain a fine, bushy shrub about 3 m high by systematic hard pruning in March.
-Take care not to inflict large pruning wounds!
-You can also cut some large roots to limit vigour.
-As a rule, Eucalyptus does not require pruning.
-Limit yourself to removing small branches from trunk to give a smooth appearance and to removing twigs within the crown while tree is still young.
+If severe frost scorches the shoots, do not worry: a cut back to ground level often encourages rapid regrowth.
+Make sure to select 1 to 3 stems to reform a tree.
+Some gardeners prefer to maintain a handsome, bushy shrub about 3 m high by systematically cutting back in March.
+Be careful not to inflict large pruning wounds!
+You can also cut some large roots to reduce vigour.
+In general, Eucalyptus does not require pruning.
+Simply remove small branches from the trunk to give it a smooth appearance and clear twigs from within the crown while the tree is still young.

-Able to draw water and mineral salts from deep down, Eucalyptus needs nothing to develop, let nature take its course.
-For low-vigour varieties grown in a container, occasionally add compost or potting compost as a top-dressing in autumn.
+Capable of drawing water and mineral salts from depth, eucalyptus needs nothing to develop — let nature take its course.
+For low-vigour varieties grown in containers, occasionally add compost or potting soil as a top dressing in autumn.

 Potential parasitic pests

-Eucalyptus is naturally quite resistant to diseases and pests.
-Eucalyptus gall sometimes occurs in Mediterranean region, caused by the sting of a small wasp Ophelimus eucalypti and which makes leaves yellow.
-Cut away affected foliage quickly.
+Eucalyptus is naturally fairly resistant to diseases and pests.
+Eucalyptus gall sometimes occurs in Mediterranean regions, caused by the sting of a small wasp Ophelimus eucalypti, which makes the leaves yellow.
+Prune out affected foliage promptly.

-→ Learn more about Eucalyptus diseases and pests with Gwenaëlle !
+→ Find out more about Eucalyptus diseases and pests with Gwenaëlle!

 Sowing is the most commonly used method to propagate eucalyptus.
-However, it is delicate because seeds are very small and require suitable warmth and humidity to germinate.
+However, it is delicate because seeds are very small and require adequate heat and humidity to germinate.

 Sowing

-• Keep them below 4°C for 1 month, then sow almost on the surface in a bucket wrapped in a freezer bag and kept at 22–25°C in full light.
+- Keep them for one month below 4°C, then sow just below the surface in a bucket wrapped in a freezer bag and place between 22 and 25°C in full light.

-• When seedlings have 4 leaves, transplant the lot into a larger pot without disturbing the rootball and remove the weakest young plants.
-Gradually open the bag and keep above 20°C, out of direct sunlight.
+- When seedlings have four leaves, transplant all into a larger pot without disturbing the rootball and remove weakest young plants.
+Gradually open the bag and place above 20°C in a location sheltered from direct sunlight.

 Uses and companion plants

-Eucalypts with bluish‑grey foliage work wonders in scenes dominated by white or silver, adding a metallic sheen combined with the sound brought by the breeze that sets the foliage in motion.
-Eucalyptus can form a large windbreak that nevertheless lets light filter through, in contrast to the deep green of Provence cypress, for example.
-It brings an undeniable touch of exoticism to the garden whether planted in groups, as a solitary specimen or in association with bushes from southern lands.
-Don’t hesitate to mix specimens of Hakea, Leptospermum, Callistemon with our essential oils of Mediterranean garrigue such as myrtles, Arbutus, cistus, Phlomis and rosemary.
+Eucalyptus with grey-blue foliage work wonders in white- or silver-dominated schemes, adding metallic sheen and sound as breeze moves the foliage.
+Eucalyptus can form a large curtain windbreak that nevertheless lets light filter through, in contrast with dark green of Provence cypress, for example.
+It brings a undeniable touch of exoticism to garden whether planted in groups, singly or alongside bush species from southern lands.
+Feel free to mix specimens of Hakea, Leptospermum and Callistemon with our Mediterranean garrigue essential oils such as myrtles, Arbutus, cistus, Phlomis and rosemary.

-The bluish metallic tinge, the graphic quality and the transparency of the foliage of a specimen placed on a balcony or terrace bathe the scene in a calming softness.
-If you prune it very short on a repeated basis, its silhouette becomes denser and can highlight the bright flowering of bedding plants (geraniums, dahlias, impatiens…), but it will lose some of its character.
-These bushes have the advantage of being elegant at all stages of their growth, young or mature.
+Bluish metallic tone, graphic quality and transparency of foliage of a specimen placed on balcony or terrace bathe scene in soothing softness.
+If pruned very short repeatedly, silhouette becomes denser and can showcase bright flowering of bedding plants (geraniums, dahlias, impatiens…) but it will lose a little of its soul.
+These bushes have advantage of being elegant at every stage of their growth, young or mature.

-Eucalypts with a ramified silhouette and little frost sensitivity, such as niphophila, can slip into an informal hedge of fairly hardy bushes with a southern feel, such as Buddleia ‘Lochinch’, ‘Bicolor’ and oleanders ‘Luteum Plenum’, ‘Provence’, ‘Atlas’.
-But an individual as remarkable as the mountain gum equally deserves a place as a solitary specimen, because of its tortured habit, its bark and its elegant foliage.
+Eucalypts with ramified silhouette and little sensitive to frost such as niphophila can slip into an informal hedge of fairly hardy bushes with a southern feel, such as Buddleia ‘Lochinch’, ‘Bicolor’ and oleanders ‘Luteum Plenum’, ‘Provence’, ‘Atlas’.
+But a specimen as remarkable as mountain gum equally deserves a place on its own, because of its tortured habit, its bark and elegant foliage.

-→ Discover other ideas for combining with Eucalyptus with Alexandra !
+→ Discover more ideas for pairing with Eucalyptus with Alexandra!

 History of Eucalyptus

-Discovery of Eucalyptus was miraculous.
-A storm forced two ships that had sailed from Brest in search of a vessel missing in the Southern Ocean for three years to anchor off Tasmania towards the end of the 18th century.
-The botanists on board then discovered a huge tree, Eucalyptus globulus, which would fall into obscurity except among a few enlightened collectors.
+Discovery of Eucalyptus verges on miraculous.
+A storm forced two ships that had sailed from Brest in search of a vessel lost in the Southern Ocean three years earlier to anchor off Tasmania towards the end of the 18th century.
+On-board botanists then discovered an immense tree, Eucalyptus globulus, which would be forgotten except by a few enlightened collectors.
+Widespread planting resulted from intuition of Mueller, a Danish naturalist settled in Australia, and Ramel, a French merchant, convinced of tree’s value.

-Nothing grows beneath it because of its allelopathic effect, even though light penetrates easily through its pendulous leaves.
-Its cultivation leads to drying of groundwater, and eucalyptus is an active pyrophyte.
+Nothing grows beneath it because of its allelopathic power, even though light easily penetrates through its pendulous leaves.
+Its cultivation leads to drying up of water tables; eucalyptus is an active pyrophyte.
 It emits highly flammable vapours.
-Fire spreads quickly, unlike in forests of holm oak and cork oak — the first protected by absence of herbaceous understorey due to darkness, the second protected by fire‑resistant bark.
+Fire spreads quickly, unlike in holm oak and cork oak forests, the first protected by absence of herbaceous understorey due to darkness, the second protected by fire-retardant bark.

 Discover our wide range of Eucalyptus.

-Discover how to choose an Eucalyptus in our advice sheet and which eucalyptus to plant in your region
+Discover how to choose an Eucalyptus in our article and which Eucalyptus to plant for your region

-They tolerate cold: discover the hardiest Eucalyptus and how to protect your Eucalyptus from the cold in winter
+They withstand cold: discover the hardiest Eucalyptus and how to protect your Eucalyptus from winter cold

-Discover Sophie’s advice sheet: 7 trees for seaside gardens and other trees that do well in south-facing, full-sun exposure
+Read Sophie’s advice sheet: 7 trees for seaside gardens and other trees that grow well in full sun

-Also read our advice sheet on Best flowers and long-lasting foliage for your bouquets
+Also read our article on the Best long-lasting flowers and foliage for your bouquets

-Eucalyptus is one of the effective moth-repellent plants: discover how to use it for this purpose.
+Eucalyptus is one of the effective anti-moth plants: discover how to use it for that purpose.

 Frequently asked questions

-People are often surprised by how large Eucalyptus gunnii can grow.
-You can cut back the trunk and branches provided you do so regularly, every one to two years, so as not to inflict large wounds.
-Prune in March–April or in September if the climate is mild.
-Numerous shoots will then form a clump bearing rounded juvenile foliage.
+People are often surprised by how large Eucalyptus gunnii can get.
+You can cut back the trunk and branches provided you do so regularly, every 1 or 2 years, to avoid inflicting large wounds.
+Carry out pruning in March–April or in September if the climate is mild.
+The numerous shoots will then form a clump with rounded juvenile foliage.

 Comments